 - Native HTTPS support

 - WordPress core now conforms with Web Content Accessibility Guidelines WCAG on AA level

 - But, WP core code needs to be backward compatible (min.
 PHP 5.2) to accommodate 7% of global sites

-I would say that the short term direction is pretty clear and that WP is going into more serious and professional web business, being a solution/platform for complex projects.
+I would say that the short-term direction is pretty clear and that WP is going into a more serious and professional web business, being a solution/platform for complex projects.
 We are seeing it for instance in Croatia as there are more and more agencies that label themselves as “WordPress providers”

 Long Term issues will be the battles of features/compatibility/stability.
 These topics are hard to steer with the complex community approach.
 John Blackbourn is probably right that WordPress will need some heavier proactive helm to navigate the ship towards the old or maybe some new directions.